checkly/terraform-provider-checkly/docs/resources/check.md

 - `local_setup_script` (String) A valid piece of Node.js code to run in the setup phase.
 - `local_teardown_script` (String) A valid piece of Node.js code to run in the teardown phase.
 - `locations` (Set of String) An array of one or more data center locations where to run the this check.
 (Default ["us-east-1"])
-- `max_response_time` (Number) The response time in milliseconds where a check should be considered failing.
+- `max_response_time` (Number) The response time in milliseconds starting from which a check should be considered failing.
 Possible values are between 0 and 30000.
 (Default `30000`).
-- `muted` (Boolean) Determines if any notifications will be sent out when a check fails and/or recovers.
+- `muted` (Boolean) Determines if any notifications will be sent out when a check fails/degrades/recovers.
 - `request` (Block Set, Max: 1) An API check might have one request config. (see [below for nested schema](#nestedblock--request))
 - `runtime_id` (String) The id of the runtime to use for this check.
-- `script` (String) A valid piece of Node.js javascript code describing a browser interaction with the Puppeteer/Playwright framework or a reference to an external JavaScript file.
+- `script` (String) A valid piece of Node.js JavaScript code describing a browser interaction with the Puppeteer/Playwright framework or a reference to an external JavaScript file.
 - `setup_snippet_id` (Number) An ID reference to a snippet to use in the setup phase of an API check.
 - `should_fail` (Boolean) Allows to invert the behaviour of when a check is considered to fail.
 Allows for validating error status like 404.
 - `ssl_check` (Boolean) Determines if the SSL certificate should be validated for expiry.
-- `tags` (Set of String) A list of Tags for organizing and filtering checks.
+- `tags` (Set of String) A list of tags for organizing and filtering checks.
 - `teardown_snippet_id` (Number) An ID reference to a snippet to use in the teardown phase of an API check.
-- `use_global_alert_settings` (Boolean) When true, the account level alert setting will be used, not the alert setting defined on this check.
+- `use_global_alert_settings` (Boolean) When true, the account level alert settings will be used, not the alert setting defined on this check.

 <a id="nestedblock--alert_channel_subscription"></a>
 ### Nested Schema for `alert_channel_subscription`